 Why not take a look at each individual light head kit and get even more detailed information as well as current prices:

 Editor's note: PS...
-If you're on a tighter budget or don't need the many features of the Ammonite dive lights you can also check out our best selling Orcatorch D630 primary canister torch which has become one of the most popular dive lights both for technical and recreational diving.
+Suppose you're on a tighter budget or don't need the many features of the Ammonite dive lights.
+In that case, you can also check out our best-selling Orcatorch D630 primary canister torch, which has become one of the most popular dive lights for technical and recreational diving.